 • Independent Contractor Employment Agreement — For Sales Agents and Broker-Associates.
 [See RPI Form 506]

-Brokers typically negotiate fee sharing arrangements which call for the use of an independent contractor (IC) agreement to document their employment of agents.
+Brokers most often negotiate a fee disbursement arrangement which calls for the use of an independent contractor (IC) agreement to document their employment of agents.
 [See RPI Form 506]

-Regardless of the written employment agreement used and signed by the agent, the broker and agent are compliant with Department of Real Estate (DRE) regulations.
+Regardless of the type of written employment agreement used and signed by the agent, the broker and agent are compliant with Department of Real Estate (DRE) regulations when using either one.

 After discussing the terms of employment set forth in the employment agreement with your prospective hire, it’s up to you to make the final call.

-When the prospect and you can come to an agreement on income and expense data and the terms of employment, and you have determined their characteristics are a good match for your brokerage, you can move forward with employing them by having them sign and agree to the terms contained in the employment agreement forms.
+When the prospect and you can come to an agreement on income and expense arrangements and the terms of employment, and you have determined their characteristics are a good match for your brokerage, you can move forward with employing them by entering into an employment agreement form.
 [See RPI Form 505 and 506]

 Related article: